bo0ts/mango/doc/source/cpp/extending-mangopy.rst

 be exposed either via setters/getters in both languages, or as attributes in both languages, but not as one in one language and another in the other).

+While most of the C++ mangopy API is documented in the C++ API section, the Python-centric C API is missing from there.
+Most of the functions you need are described or shown here, but looking through the source to see how things are accomplished in mangopy or pygeometry may be of use if some concepts are unclear.

  .. note::